CommaSense

 An adjective is a describing word eg, good, exciting

-A verb is a doing word eg, to sit, to read
+A verb is a doing word eg, to sit, to read, he went

 An adverb describes the verb eg, sit quietly, eat slowly